 How to sign up

 Instructor training is centrally managed by The Carpentries.
 Partnering institutions have annual quotas in terms of how many instructors they can train per year and typically have a dedicated Instructor Training for their site.
-If you belong to a partnering institution, the best way to get involved is to get in touch with the local programme coordinator to see when the next instructor training session is going to be.
+If you belong to a partnering institution, the best way to get involved is to get in touch with your local Carpentry programme coordinator to see when the next instructor training session for your institution is going to be.

 As a Platinum partner and UK Carpentry coordinator, the Institute has its own annual allowance that lets us can train a certain number of people and gives us some flexibility in planning and running these events.
 Instructor Training events organised by the Institute are advertised on the Institute's website and on Twitter, as well as on the Carpentries website.

 Spaces tend to fill up very quickly so it is good to sign up as soon as you know you can attend.
-You can also indicate your interest in attending training by putting yourself on our waiting list - you will be given priority next time we run an event.
+You can also indicate your interest in attending training by putting yourself on our waiting list and state why you would want to become an instructor and you might be given priority next time we run an event.
 It is also possible to run instructor training for a particular group within one organisation or a consortium.
-If you are interested in hosting such an event, please email us for more information.
+If you are interested in attending as a learner or hosting such an event, please email us for more information.